Breeders’ Cup Handicapping & Expert Pick Information

 The Breeders’ Cup is the richest two day in sports and is a two day seminar for those looking to pick winners!
 With over $28 million paid out in purses and awards through the entire weekend.
 A total of 13 Grade 1 races make up the Breeders’ Cup with four on Friday and nine races Saturday, providing handicappers the opportunity to analyze the best horses competing against each other at various distances on both the dirt and turf.

-The 2019 Breeders’ Cup will take place Nov.
-1-2 at Santa Anita racetrack, who hosts the Breeders’ Cup World Championships.
+The 2020 Breeders’ Cup will take place Nov.
+6-7 at Keeneland racetrack, who hosts the Breeders’ Cup World Championships.

 Expert Picks for the Breeders’ Cup Dirt Mile from the Breeders’ Cup Betting Guide